ethland-nft/nft-marketplace/README.md

 # Welcome to ETHLAND NFT

-All the code in these repos was created and explained by HashLips on the main YouTube channel.
+All the code in these repos was created and explained by HashLips on the main YouTube channel https://www.youtube.com/watch?v=fzH7Gjadmj0

 # The ETHLAND NFT minting dapp 🔥